You might be here if:

 What I'm not.

-I'm not a therapist, psychologist, or mental health clinician.
-I don't diagnose, treat, or provide clinical care for mental health conditions.
-If you're navigating active mental health diagnoses - whether that's depression, anxiety disorders, PTSD, bipolar, or anything else requiring clinical support - I'm not the right person for you.
-You need someone with the training and credentials to work within that context, and that's not me.
+If you're navigating active mental health diagnoses - depression, anxiety disorders, PTSD, bipolar, or anything requiring clinical support - I'm not the right person.
+You need someone with clinical training and credentials.

-What I do offer (see more below) is transformation work for couples who are fundamentally well but stuck - caught in patterns they can't seem to break, navigating relational dynamics that keep repeating, or trying to shift something in relationship that feels immovable.
-If that's you, and you're ready to do the work, I'm here.
+What I DO offer is transformation work for couples who are fundamentally well but stuck - caught in patterns they can't break, navigating relational dynamics that keep repeating, or trying to shift something in the relationship that feels immovable.

 What I actually do.